 Beyond this, here is a list of spares & tools you should definitely carry on Manali Leh cycling trip:

-- 2 set of spare tubes, Puncture repair kit & hand pump.
+- 2 sets of spare tubes, puncture repair kit & hand pump.

 - 1 set of spare chain link and chain link removal tool